Arts and culture investment

 Cultural Plan

-We are committed to providing arts and cultural activities that reflect Joondalup’s vision of being ‘A Global City: Bold, Creative, and Prosperous’.
+We're committed to delivering arts and cultural activities that reflect Joondalup's vision of being 'A Global City: Bold, Creative, and Prosperous'.

-Our Cultural Plan has been developed through community consultation and provides strategic direction for all arts and cultural events and activities, as well as the City’s aspirations for growing its creative economy.
+Our Cultural Plan was developed through community consultation and provides strategic direction for all arts and cultural events and activities, as well as the City's aspirations for growing the creative economy.

-To ensure that the City’s investment continues to be directed towards the programming and infrastructure most valued by the community, we’ll be reviewing our Cultural Plan again from 2025.
+To ensure our investment continues to support the programming and infrastructure the community values most, we'll be reviewing the Cultural Plan from 2026.

 A song for Joondalup